TPG (TPG)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in TPG.

-TPG is an amazing business ranking highly on our list.
-First of all, the company’s revenue growth was exceptional over the last five years.
+TPG is a fine business.
+To kick things off, its revenue growth was exceptional over the last five years.
 And while its weak EPS growth over the last three years shows it’s failed to produce meaningful profits for shareholders, its AUM growth was exceptional over the last two years.
-Additionally, TPG’s expanding fee-related earnings shows the asset management business is generating more profits.
+On top of that, its expanding fee-related earnings shows the asset management business is generating more profits.